 Step 1: To get started, download iRoot (formerly vRoot) and install the application in your computer.
 Once done, launch iRoot in your PC.

 Step 2: Now, connect your smartphone to the computer using the original USB data cable.
 If you have installed the USB drivers of your device in the computer properly, then iRoot will identify your device.

 That’s it.
 Now you have successfully finished rooting Samsung Galaxy S Duos 2 GT-S7582 Android smartphone using iRoot.
-For confirmation, open up your Apps menu and look for Superuser app.
+For confirmation, open up your Apps menu and look for the Superuser app.
 If you can find it there, then your device is successfully rooted.
-Alternatively, you can use the Root Checker app from Google Play store to confirm your device’s root privileges.
+Alternatively, you can use the Root Checker app from the Google Play store to confirm your device’s root privileges.